jessepav/lacygoill-wiki-backup/keyboard/magic_keys.md

 ##
 ## What does pressing and releasing `M-SysRq` do?

-If you're in  a virtual console, it  cycles between the current  console and the previous one.
+If you're  in a  virtual terminal,  it cycles  between the  current one  and the previous one.

 ##